dukeoflaser/ActiveRecordAssociations/README.md

 >> mario.power_ups.first.name
 => "Mushroom"
 ```
 Seems to work.
 The key to making this `has_many through:` association work is in the database.
 If you look at the `worlds` table above, you'll notice that it has foreign keys (`_id` columns) for both the `characters` table and the `power_ups` table.
 This is what ties our characters to our powerups.
-So as a general rule, **the `through:` table gets foreign keys for current model and its child**.
+As a general rule, **the `through:` table gets foreign keys for current model and its child**.
 So what about asking our fire flower which characters have access to it?
 ```ruby
 >>fire_flower.characters.first.name
 => NoMethodError: undefined method `characters' for #<PowerUp id: 2, name: "Fire Flower", world_id: 1>
 ```
 If we look back to our generated methods, we see that it is the `has_many` macro that gives us our `______s` method.
-Our PowerUp class, however, is using the `belongs_to` macro which does not generate such a method.
-When we ask the powerup for a list of characters that own it, it seems as though we are agreeing that it `belongs_to` specific characters.
-However, given the `characters` method that we want, perhaps we should view the powerup as though it `has_many` owners.
+Our PowerUp class, however, is using the `belongs_to` macro which does not generate such a method. _When we ask the powerup for a list of characters that own it, it may seems as it `belongs_to` specific characters.
+However, given the `characters` method that we want, we should view the powerup as though it `has_many` owners._
 ```ruby
 class PowerUp < ActiveRecord::Base
   belongs_to :world